alphabill-org/alphabill-wallet/README.md

 * Requires `C` compiler, recent versions of [GCC](https://gcc.gnu.org/) are recommended.
 In Debian and Ubuntu repositories, GCC is part of the build-essential package.
 On macOS, GCC can be installed with [Homebrew](https://formulae.brew.sh/formula/gcc).

 Run `make build` to build the application.
 Executable will be built to `build/abwallet`.

-## Start the indexing backends

-Requires Alphabill network to be operational. (https://github.com/alphabill-org/alphabill)

-The startup scripts expect `alphabill` directory is sibling to `alphabill-wallet` directory to load system description record files.

-1. `./start.sh -b money` to start money backend
-2. `./start.sh -b tokens` to start tokens backend
-3. `./start.sh -b money -b tokens` to start both money and tokens backends

-NB!
-EVM partition does not have an indexing backend.

-`./stop.sh -a` to stop all backends.

 ## Configuration